Mariann Aalda: Career

-She is a leader in the positive aging movement, with a TEDx Talk and AARP recognition as an "Age Disruptor".
-She is a prolific podcast guest on the topic of shameless aging.
-She is resident Age Anarchist for Women of Color Unite (WOCU), a 5000-plus member advocacy group for women of color working both above and below the line in the entertainment industry.
-She also delivers her message on positive aging as a standup comedian and with her solo "existential comedy" show, Getting Old Is a Bitch...But I'm Gonna Wrestle That Bitch to the Ground!, which broke a 30-year box office record at the 2019 National Black Theatre Festival in Winston-Salem, North Carolina.
+She is active in the positive ageing movement, with a TEDx Talk and AARP recognition as an "Age Disruptor".
+She is a regular podcast guest on the topic of 'shameless ageing' and is resident Age Anarchist for Women of Color Unite (WOCU), a 5000-plus member advocacy group for women of color working both above and below the line in the entertainment industry.
+She discussed positive ageing as a stand-up comedian and with her solo "existential comedy" show, Getting Old Is a Bitch...But I'm Gonna Wrestle That Bitch to the Ground!, which broke a 30-year box office record at the 2019 National Black Theatre Festival in Winston-Salem, North Carolina.